carlosdiaz77/Kickstarter-Analysis/README.md

 -The general challenges were: creating a  graphic-pivot table, and using formulas or functions in excel.
 -We had the opportunity to analyze the graphs and be able to get some interesting insights from them.
 -An important challenge is to determine if the amounts in goal and pledged colunms are dollarized, There is a column that states <currency>
-For this excercise I will asume the amounts are dollarized
+--For this excercise I will asume the amounts are dollarized